marovira/helios-ml/README.md

 [![Static Badge](https://img.shields.io/badge/Python-3.11%2B-red?logoColor=red)](https://www.python.org/downloads/release/python-3110/)
 [![Tests](https://github.com/marovira/pyro-ml/actions/workflows/tests.yml/badge.svg)](https://github.com/marovira/pyro-ml/actions/workflows/tests.yml)

-## What is Pyro?
+## What is Helios?

-Pyro is a light-weight package for training ML networks built on top of PyTorch.
+Named after Greek god of the sun, Helios is a light-weight package for training ML networks built on top of PyTorch.
 It is designed to abstract all of the "boiler-plate" code involved with training.
 Specifically, it wraps the following common patterns:

 * Creation of the dataloaders.
 * Initialization of CUDA, PyTorch, and random number states.